-The trustee body draws on expertise from the fields of probation, police, voluntary sector management, the private sector, psychiatry, the church and health.
+The trustee body draws on expertise from the fields of probation, police, voluntary sector management, the private sector and health.

 Sue Winfield LLB, OBE, Trustee

-Sue's main career was in the Probation Service, retiring after 32 years when in the role of Deputy Chief Officer for the Northumbria area, National Probation Service.
+Sue's main career was in the Probation Service, retiring after 32 years when in the role of Deputy Chief Officer for the Northumbria area.
 During this time she was involved at national level chairing a number of committees developing the work of probation in the criminal courts.
 Sue was one of the founder members of TDI, following the recognition after the Cleveland Enquiry that there was a need for an improved inter-agency approach to working with sexual offenders.
-Since April 2002 Sue has been Chair of Sunderland Teaching Primary Care NHS Trust, a 3 star Trust since the second year of its existence.
 In addition to being a trustee of TDI she is also trustee and currently chair of Helix Arts, a local registered charity developing projects which explores the role and potential of the arts in a social context.

 Mike is a chartered accountant.
 Following Company Secretary and Finance Director roles in engineering and steel founding companies he became an original partner in Ryecroft Glenton, specialising in fostering the growth of companies involved in emergent technologies.
 Throughout his career he has supported many charities of all sizes and was awarded the Silver Acorn by the Scout movement.
 He continues his commitment as a consultant, mentor and director to a number of organisations pursuing progress and addressing social challenges.

 Caroline Parnell, Trustee

 Caroline Parnell is the founder of Sentry PR, a communications consultancy that specialises in supporting organisations through periods of change.